J-Horror Vibes: THE WOMAN IN THE YARD (2025)

 In the end, everyone died with the exception of Amy, the closeted lesbian from L.A., the one who wanted to leave her past behind, the one who rather ate pussy than people.
 So, let’s go forth, dear Amy, go live your best life without the shackles of the past, without the consequences of your actions.
 Please, go now.

-As for me, I’m also gonna go, but to Tubi to watch the movie for a fourth time.
-Y’all should join me.
-GO ON, GIT!
+As for me, I am also going to go, but to Tubi to watch the movie for a fourth time — y’all should join me, GO ON, GIT!

 In Love and Fear,